crystalfontz/cfa-10036-documentation/README.md

 cfa-10036-documentation
 =========================

-This repository contains sourcecode to learn by example, and a simple library to learn from aswell.
+This repository contains sourcecode to learn by example, and a simple library to learn from as well.